mfrankz/palmer_penguins/README.md

 library(emmeans)
 ```

-### 2. Before analyzing our data, let's develop a research question.
+### 2. A model comparison approach can be used as an alternative to classic null-hypothesis testing.
+Instead of placing emphasis on significance testing, you can create different models (using the same dataset) and compare the models using a fit metric, such as AIC or BIC.
+To illustrate this approach with Palmer Penguins, let's develop a research question.
 I am interested in finding a model that can be used to predict the body mass of penguins.
 We will first plot the distribution of body mass to get an idea of whether we can use a linear model.
 ```
 #plot distribution of body mass
 hist(penguins$body_mass_g)